cypress-io/cypress-documentation/content/guides/guides/launching-browsers.md

 To use this command in CI, you need to install these other browsers - or use one of our [docker images](/examples/examples/docker).

-By default, we will launch Firefox in headed mode.
-To run Firefox headlessly, you can pass the `--headless` argument to `cypress run`.
+By default, we will launch Firefox headlessly during `cypress run`.
+To run Firefox headed, you can pass the `--headed` argument to `cypress run`.

 ### Launching by a path